 Once you’ve established the core products you want to write about, began producing content, and started to make money from it, then you can start thinking about an expansion plan for the things you want to write about.

 2. Write Valuable Content

 The name of the game online today is adding value to people’s lives.
 Add value and they’ll come back for more time and time again.
 So when you think about affiliate marketing and how you can monetize that content, that means making sure any content you create is quality and can add value to your readers’ lives.

 To start, work out what makes your content different.
 You need to know what your unique selling point for readers’ is and why they would come to your content over anyone else’s.
 Look at your engagement statistics, understand the content that is read more than others, and start to repeat that format.

 Then you can turn it into commerce content.
 In the first place it needs to be quality content and second of all, to make it commerce content, you have to engineer the content so that you help people start a purchase journey.

 So whenever you mention a product or a brand, add outbound links to where people can find them.
-Language is important to, the difference in conversions between the phrases “click here” and “buy here” is 60% in the latter’s favour.
-You can also compare prices adding in similar products at a range of price points, to cater for readers’ of all budgets.
+Language is important too, the difference in conversions between the phrases “click here” and “buy here” is 60% in the latter’s favor.
+You can also compare prices adding in similar products at a range of price points, to cater for readers of all budgets.